Chinenye Fidelis: Achievements

-At the 17th National Sports Festival in Port Harcourt, Nigeria, she broke the national record in the 53kg snatch event.
-Fidelis lifted a total of 85kg to beat the old record of 82.5kg set by Patience Lawal in the 2006 edition of the Games.
+At the 17th National Sports Festival in Port Harcourt, Nigeria, she broke the national record in the 53 kg snatch event.
+Fidelis lifted a total of 85 kg to beat the old record of 82.5 kg set by Patience Lawal in the 2006 edition of the Games.
 Fidelis also set a new record for Africa in the clean and Jerk event.
-She lifted a weight of 120 kg beating the old record of 112kg also by Patience Lawal.
+She lifted a weight of 120 kg beating the old record of 112 kg also by Patience Lawal.

 She represented Nigeria at the 2016 African Weightlifting Championships held in Yaoundé ranking first in clean and jerk and snatch events.
 During the African Championships – Continental Olympic Qualification Event in Nairobi, Kenya, Fidelis broke four continental records on the first day by lifting 87kgs, and ended with a total of 202kgs being both junior and senior african records.